martinamonaco/martinamonaco.github.io/index.md

 ---

 <p> <b> Geodynamics </b> & <b> Geophysics </b> research fellow at <a href="http://www.ufl.edu/">University of Florida</a> for <a href="https://jdannberg-test.github.io/">Prof. J. Dannberg</a>. <p>
-  Find out more about my projects.
+  Find out more about my projects or inquire below.